|

 The main objective should be to maximize fitness preparation and sport/event

-specific skills as well as performance.
+specific skills and performance.
 The key points of this phase are:

 focus of training has shifted to the maximization of performance